gekirchner/backupByRsync/README.md

 # backupByRsync

 Language:       Bourne Shell
-Version:        0.1
+Version:        0.2

 ## Function:
-The shell script **backupByRsync.bash** performs a plain and simple data backup in a Linux environment with usage of *rsync* tool.
+The shell script **backupByRsync.bash** performs a plain and simple data backup in a Linux environment.
+The script uses internally the *rsync* tool.
-A configuration file is needed which contains information about the sources and base destination of the backup.
+A configuration file contains the names of sources and base destination of the backup.
 An example of a configuration file is provided and named "backupConfig_example.bash".
 If possible, the backup creates hard links from a previous destination directory instead of copying files from source tree.
-This can tremendously save memory space and also process time.
+This can tremendously save memory space and also process time of the backup.

+For more information about this script, call it with --help.

 ## Installation:
 No installation is needed.
 1. Simply copy the script "backupByRsync.bash" into your favorite folder.
 2. Copy also the configuration file example "backupConfig_example.bash" into one of your accessible folders, e.g. in the same folder.
-3. Afterwards uncomment the entries SOURCE_LIST and DESTBASE of "backupConfig_example.bash" and fill it with your specific needs:
+3. Afterwards uncomment the entries SOURCE_LIST and DESTBASE of "backupConfig_example.bash" by a text editor and fill it with your specific needs:
    - your source folder names (this means, which directories should be backed up) and
    - your base destination folder name (this means, what is the destination of your backup).
+4. When editing the file, consider strictly the syntax given by the example entries and also the limitations (see corresponding section below).
-4. This changed file can then be saved as "backupConfig.bash" in the same directory in which the script "backupByRsync.bash" exists.
-But you also can give the configuration file an other filename than "backupConfig.bash" and save it in an other directory.
+5. This changed file can then be saved as "backupConfig.bash" in the same directory in which the script "backupByRsync.bash" exists.
+But you can also give the configuration file an other filename and/or save it in an other directory.
-In this case, the configuration file's path and name has to be added as script parameter [config_file].
+In this case, the configuration file's path and name has to be added as script argument *--config=FILE*.
-5. Make sure that the files are executable (run *chmod +x \<filename\>* if necessary)
+6. Make sure that the files are executable (run *chmod +x \<filename\>* if necessary)

 ## Usage:
-   ``./backupByRsync.bash [config_file] | -help``
+   ``./backupByRsync.bash --help | -h``

-The parameter [config_file] stands for the folder and file name of the configuration file.
+   ``./backupByRsync.bash [--config=FILE] [--base=DIR]``

+   **Arguments (all optional):**

+    --help, -h    : Help informations will be printed.
+    --config=FILE : FILE is the configuration file.
-If this parameter is omitted, then a config file named "backupConfig.bash" is expected in the script's directory.
+                    Default, if this argument is omitted: "backupConfig.bash" in the script's dir.
-Starting the script with parameter "-help" shows additional informations about configuration file, backup process and pre-requirement.
+    --base=DIR    : DIR is the directory which is used as base for creating hardlinks.
+                    Default, if this argument is omitted: The latest valid destination directory.

+## Examples:
+- Use the default configuration file ./backupConfig.bash and look for latest destination directory to create hardlinks:

+  ``./backupByRsync``

+- Use the configuration file given by --config and look for latest destination directory to create hardlinks:

+  ``./backupByRsync --config=/home/myname/work/myconfig``

+- Use the configuration file given by --config and look for the destination directory given by --base to create hardlinks:

+  ``./backupByRsync --config=/home/myname/work/myconfig --base=/media/myData/2024-05-27-0934``

 ## Limitations:
+Following limitations regard the configuration file:

 Entries in SOURCE_LIST must not have spaces.
 This means that no spaces are allowed in name of uppermost directory of a source tree.
 Entry   in DESTBASE    must not have spaces.
 This means that no spaces are allowed in name of uppermost directory of destination tree.

 ## Backup Process:
-For each run of this script, a new destination directory is automatically created in base destination directory (DESTBASE).
+For each run of this script, a new destination directory is created in base destination directory.
 The destination directories are named according date and time of creation:
 "\<YYYY\>-\<MM\>-\<DD\>-\<HH\>\<MM\>"
-A log file named "log_\<YYYY\>-\<MM\>-\<DD\>-\<HH\>\<MM\>.log" is saved in the destination directory.
+A log file named "log_\<YYYY\>-\<MM\>-\<DD\>-\<HH\>\<MM\>.log" is saved in the corresponding destination directory.
 The backup process is internally performed by *rsync* tool.
-The name of last valid destination directory is handed over to *rsync*.
-In doing so, hard links are created from last destination directory instead of a copy from source directory tree, whenever possible.
+Whenever possible, hard links are created from an existing destination directory instead of copying files from source directory tree.
+By default, the latest existing destination directory is used as base for creating those hard links.
+But the optional argument [--base=DIR] allows the user to select an other directory as base for hard link creation.
-The destination directory name is expanded by "-CORRUPT" if the backup process failed.
-New runs do not use corrupt destination directories as basis of hard link creations but try to use a possible last valid destination folder.
+The destination directory name is expanded by "-CORRUPT" if the backup process ended with an error.
+By default, new runs do not use corrupt destination directories as basis of hard link creations but try to use the previous one.

 ## Pre-Requirement:
 The *rsync* tool has to be installed before using this script.
-For successfully tests of this script, *rsync* version 3.2.7 was used by the author.
+For successful tests of this script, *rsync* version 3.2.7 was used by the author.

 ## License / Disclaimer: